Park & Ride

 Cheapest bus fares are available using the Brighton & Hove buses smart phone app.

-A city saver ticket will enable you to use buses in the city area all day.
+With a city saver ticket, you can use buses in the city area all day.

 Times and route for the 27 bus